 The company offers options for individuals and families.
-For seniors, the individual plan options are ideal.
-They include the MyIDCare Essentials and MyIDCare Premier.
+For older adults, the individual plan options are ideal.
+They include IDX Privacy, IDX Identity, and IDX Complete.
 Here’s a breakdown.

-The MyID Essentials provides single bureau monitoring for $9.95 per month.
+IDX Identity provides single bureau monitoring for $9.95 per month.
 It includes a dark web CyberScan, $1 million in identity theft insurance, a money-back guarantee, and a fully managed, US-based team.
 It also offers a monthly recap of account activities, protection advice, scam alerts, and password detection services.
-Other features include lost wallet coverage, an annual credit report, court record monitoring, and Social Security fraud monitoring, among others.
+Other features include lost wallet coverage, an annual single bureau credit report, court record monitoring, and Social Security fraud monitoring, among others.

-The MyIDCare Premier plan offers all of these services but does so across all three credit reporting agencies.
-It costs $19.95 per month.
+The IDX Complete plan offers all of these services but does so across all three credit reporting agencies.
+It costs $32.90 per month.
 It also provides VantageScore 3.0 credit score, Instant Inquiry Alerts, and Credit Lock by TransUnion.
 For those who want more control over their credit report, this upgrade is well worth it.

 Those who want to cover more than one person can do so using the family plans.
 They provide the same level of protection for more than one person.
-The MyIDCare Essentials family plan costs $19.95 per month, and the MyIDCare Premier plan costs $39.95 per month for the family.
+The IDX Identity family plan costs $19.95 per month, and the IDX Complete family plan costs $64.99 per month.

-MyIDCare provides a credit-heavy amount of protection.
-For seniors who want to simply manage identification, the basic plan may be enough.
+IDX provides a credit-heavy amount of protection.
+For older adults who want to simply manage identification, the basic plan may be enough.
 However, because it is limited to just one credit report, it tends to offer limited protection overall (it is very common for one agency to report information different from another).

 Overall customer service is reliable.
 And, the monitoring services are comprehensive – monitoring for Social Security, medical, security, financial, employment, and driver’s license fraud.
 The $1 million in coverage is the ideal option and the company will reimburse for most types of out-of-pocket costs associated with the loss of an identity.
 This includes instances of stolen funds – if done electronically.

-Zander Insurance Group is affordable, but its pricing options are very limited.
-In short, its services are priced at $6.75 per month for an individual.
-For a family plan, users can expect to pay $12.90 per month.
-It is possible to reduce these costs further.
-If a full year is paid at one time at the start of the membership, it costs just $75 per year in full for the individual plan or $145 per year for the family plan.
-Though there are limited options, it is hard to overlook just how affordable this product can be for seniors on a tight budget who want added identification protection.
+Zander Insurance Group is affordable, with the Essential Plan starting at $6.75 per month for an individual or $12.90 per month for a family.
+The Elite Cyber Bundle costs $9.99 per month for an individual and $19.49 per month for a family.
+Paying for a year upfront reduces these costs even further.
+With the annual payment discount, it costs just $75 per year for the Essential individual plan or $145 per year for the family plan.
+For the Elite Cyber Bundle, annual payment brings the cost to $110 per year for individuals and $215 per year for families.
+Though there are limited options, it is hard to overlook just how affordable this product is for customers on a tight budget who want added protection.

 It protects against most types of ID theft including tax fraud, medical ID theft, financial fraud, child ID theft, employment fraud, and title fraud, among others.
 While it does not offer credit monitoring, it can tell individuals when something is happening with their financial risks.
 For seniors, having the 24/7 customer service team available is also important.
 Even better, the company’s team is located in the U.S. making them easy to reach and overall dependable.

-For seniors who may still use credit wisely, the Zander plan may not be the ideal fit.
+For older adults who may still use credit wisely, the Zander plan may not be the ideal fit.
 It does not offer any annual reports, credit scores, or bureau monitoring.
 This means customers will still need to check their credit reports on their own through the recommended AnnualCreditReport.com website.
-For seniors who may not use credit heavily, this isn’t much of a problem especially for the cost savings it offers.
+For people who may not use credit heavily, this isn’t much of a problem especially for the cost savings it offers.